VOLTTRON/volttron/docs/source/developing-volttron/developing-agents/using-asyncio-in-agents.rst

 The general steps to use Asyncio within the Volttron Agent framework are the following:

 1. Create an async method.
-2. Create a method that instantiates an Asyncio Event Loop, adds the async method created in the previous step to the Event Loop, and then starts the Event Loop.
+2. Create a method which creates and starts the Asyncio Event Loop.
-3. Create a method that will spawn a Greenlet and then run the Event Loop that was created in the previous step within the Greenlet.
-4. Add the method from the previous step as part of the agent's 'onstart' method.
+3. Use gevent.spawn (or spawn_later) to start a greenlet using the method in step 2.

 Below are code examples of how to implement the steps within an agent.
 For demonstration purposes, we name this agent, ExampleAsyncioAgent.